rjkviegas/course/apprenticeship_module_outlines.md

 ### Practicals

-These can be used by the devs independently, or enhanced by a coach delivering and offering structured process, group discussion, feedback, etc.
+These can be used for independent study, or enhanced by group discussion.

 * [Test Driving](https://github.com/makersacademy/skills-workshops/blob/master/practicals/test_driving.md)
 * [Learn by building: rspec](https://github.com/makersacademy/skills-workshops/blob/master/practicals/adventures/learning_by_building_rspec.md)